Sundsvallskommun/OpenEMap-WebUserInterface/doc/config.md

 	"layers": {layerObject}, ' Layers available in map.
 See details below "tools": {toolsObject}, ' Tools available in map.
 See details below "search": {searchObject} ' Searches that can be made in app.
-See details below }
+See details below "searchStyles": {searchStylesObject} ' Open Layers style object applied to search layer (used by tool Identify) }
 ```